mahavir9008/FilterCardNumber/README.md

        620000 - 629999 (takes priority over Maestro)

 **Note** : For any exception, Application have to catch the exception such as -
- - if user enter incorrect lengh of card number then, Application have to catch the exception which send by libary and dispaly according to application requirement like -
+ - if user enter incorrect lengh of card number then, Application have to catch a exception which send by libary and dispaly according to application requirement like -
 - API Request -: try
 		     System.out.println(FactoryCardFilter.getCardType("49298044"));// length is less then 12 charcter catch (Exception e)